zscaler/terraform-provider-zpa/docs/resources/zpa_service_edge_group.md

 ### OAuth2 enrollment (optional)

 - `enrollment_cert_id` - (String) ID of the enrollment certificate used for OAuth2 enrollment.
-When set along with `user_codes`, the provider will enroll Service Edges via the OAuth2 user code verification API.
-Use the data source `zpa_enrollment_cert` to look up the certificate (e.g. name = "Service Edge").
+If not set, the provider will automatically look up the **"Service Edge"** enrollment certificate by name and populate this attribute for you.
+You can override the auto-resolution by setting this attribute explicitly using the `zpa_enrollment_cert` data source.
 - `user_codes` - (Set of String) User codes from deployed Service Edge VMs for OAuth2 enrollment.
-When provided together with `enrollment_cert_id`, the provider calls the user code verification API to enroll the service edges.
+When provided, the provider calls the user code verification API to enroll the service edges.
 Obtain these codes from the Service Edge VM after deployment (they are displayed during the OAuth2 enrollment flow).

 - `trusted_networks` - (Block Set) Trusted networks for this Service Edge Group.
 List of trusted network objects Maximum 1 block allowed.
     - `id` - (List of Strings) The unique identifier of the trusted network.